Jawadalrajhi/holbertonschool-shell/README.md

+# Holberton School Shell Project

-This repository contains scripts for the Holberton School shell basics project
+This repository contains Bash scripts for the Holberton School Shell project.

+Each script is located in the `basics` folder, and the scripts are designed to practice basic Bash commands.